-T-Mobile to begin charging overage fees on 200MB data plan?Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile to begin charging overage fees on 200MB data plan?Alex Wagner - Editorial Director of News and Content

 T-Mobile's 200MB data add-on has been a great option for those of us that aren't obsessively checking Twitter and cruising websites day in and day out, especially since customers that exceeded the 200MB allotment would simple have their speeds throttled rather than face overage fees.
 If a newly-leaked T-Mobile document sent to our pals at TmoNews is to be believed, though, that 200MB plan may be getting slightly less attractive later this week.